GrabberKaibutsu/Guess-the-word-game/README.md

 # Guess the word game

 A "hangman type" game where you try to guess a word one letter at a time.
+You have 7 attempt to guess the letters, when you guess a correct letter you do not lose an attempt.

 ## Technologies Used

+1. CSS
+2. HTML
+3. Javascript
+4. Git Bash
-CSS, HTML, Javascript, Git Bash, Visual Studio Code.
+5. Visual Studio Code.

 <br>